Nigel Farage takes aim at the UK's dominant parties with hefty gains in local elections

 “This marks the end of two-party politics as we’ve known it for over a century,” he said.

-The Runcorn victory gives Reform, which garnered about 14% of the vote in last year's national election, five of the 650 seats in the House of Commons, compared to 403 for Labour and 121 for the Conservatives.
+The Runcorn victory gives Reform, which garnered about 14% of the vote in the 2024 national election, five of the 650 seats in the House of Commons, compared to 403 for Labour and 121 for the Conservatives.

 But Reform appears to have momentum.
 National polls now suggest its support equals or surpasses that of Labour and the Conservatives, and it hopes to displace the Conservatives as the country’s main party on the right before the next national election, due by 2029.